-Edmond Bannon is a Principal in the New York office of Fish & Richardson.
-He has been successfully representing both large and mid-sized national and international companies as well as small family-owned businesses in intellectual property disputes for more than 30 years and has appeared in federal courts in more than twenty states on behalf of his clients.
+Edmond Bannon is a principal in the New York office of Fish & Richardson P.C.
+He has been successfully representing both large and mid-sized national and international companies as well as small family-owned businesses in intellectual property disputes for more than 30 years and has appeared in U.S. district courts in more than twenty states on behalf of his clients.

 Mr. Bannon’s practice emphasizes patent and trademark litigation and prosecution in numerous areas of technology including physics, electrical engineering, medical and radiological devices, mechanical devices, computer hardware, optics, chemicals, and nanotechnology.
-He also represents clients in appeals to the United States Court of Appeals for the Federal Circuit.
+He also represents clients in appeals to the U.S. Court of Appeals for the Federal Circuit.

 Mr. Bannon was named a “top patent practitioner” in the 2012 and 2013 editions of IAM Patent 1000: The World’s Leading Patent Practitioners.
 American Lawyer Media also selected Mr. Bannon as a “2013 Top Rated Lawyer in Intellectual Property.”
 He has also been rated as “Excellent” in the category of New York’s Best Law Firms for Patent Litigation by the International Legal Alliance Summit.
 In 2016, Corporate LiveWire named Ed Bannon as its “SME IP Lawyer of the Year – USA.”
 Corporate Insider selected Mr. Bannon as its “Most Outstanding Trademark Litigator – New York” in 2017 and 2019.
 Mr. Bannon was also recognized as a “Global IP Star” and a “Trademark IP Star” by Managing Intellectual Property magazine in 2018.